 How your job affects your life insurance rates

-A high-risk job that poses a risk to your health or safety can greatly impact how much you pay for life insurance.
-Rideshare drivers or Airbnb hosts shouldn’t be affected, but other part-time workers (including bartenders) may see rate increases, depending on the type of work.
+A high-risk job that poses a risk to your health or safety can impact how much you pay for life insurance.
+Rideshare drivers or Airbnb hosts shouldn’t be affected, but other part-time workers (including bartenders) could see rate increases depending on the type of work.

 The following jobs may affect how much you pay for life insurance: